hannobraun/kari/IDEAS.md

 ## Implementation

-### Builtin/Extension Input/Output
+### Builtin Input/Output

-Builtins and extensions already need to define their input.
-It probably makes sense to make that directly available to them as an argument to the builtin/extension function.
+Builtins already need to define their input.
+It probably makes sense to make that directly available to them as an argument to the builtin function.
 This would be less work and less error-prone.
 It might even be possible to take stack manipulation out of them completely, if outputs are also defined at some point.

 ### `Evaluator` as `Stream` of side effects